aazaff/startLearn.R/expertConcepts.md

 > plot(density(MyVector))
 ````

 The data is now represented as a curve rather than as bars, leaving you free from making any assumptions about the appropriate width of bars while conveying all of the same information.
-People generally don't like to use kernal density plots because their underlying [calculation](http://www.mvstat.net/tduong/research/seminars/seminar-2001-05/) is much more complex than a histogram.
+People generally don't like to use kernal density plots because their underlying [calculation](http://www.mvstat.net/tduong/research/seminars/seminar-2001-05/) is  more complex than a histogram.
 However, nobody is asking you to do it by hand in this class, R will do it all for you.

 ## Common sampling distributions

-**Continuous** data presents more problems then just how to visualize it.
+**Continuous** data presents more problems thsn just how to visualize it.
 How can we randomly sample a continuous distribution?
 Up until now we've been making a **vector** and sampling from that vector.

 ````R
 # Set the seed so we all get the same "random" answer